 Do you need help with your teaching?
 Your syllabus?
 Your lesson plan?
 Your rubric?
 Your teaching portfolio?
 The PFF consultation system is free to all CGU students, alumni, faculty, and staff.
 Even if you are not working toward the PFF Certificate, our appointment services are always open to you.
 You can meet with a PFF Fellow in-person, online via Zoom, or via our e-mail review system.
 Upload teaching related documents such as lesson plans, syllabi, and more for review by a PFF Fellow.

 We have currated and developed resources for current and future faculty covering a wide arragy of topics from creating syllibi to classroom activities.

-We offer many workshops each semester.
-See our workshop schedule for our current offerings.
-Our workshops cover teaching and learning theory, practice, and design.
-All workshops are open to CGU students, alumni, faculty, and staff, as well as to the 7Cs community.
+We offer many sessions each semester.
+See our session schedule for our current offerings.
+Our sessions cover teaching and learning theory, practice, and design.
+All sessions are open to CGU students, alumni, faculty, and staff, as well as to the 7Cs community.

 The Partnership for the Development of Faculty in Service Learning and Community Engagement (PDF) is a joint program between the University of La Verne's Office of Civic and Community Engagement and Claremont Graduate University's (CGU) Preparing Future Faculty (PFF) program.
 The program seeks to create opportunities for doctoral students to develop pedagogical knowledge and skills in creating and leading service learning and community engagement courses with undergraduate students.